-The Bavarian Administration of Palaces, Gardens and Lakes is headed by the President; this post is currently held by Bernd Schreiber who has been in office since October 2011.
-Since the Bavarian Palace Administration was founded in November 1918, the President and his eleven predecessors have been supported by the president's department – also known as the central and property department.
+The Bavarian Administration of Palaces, Gardens and Lakes has been headed by Bernd Schreiber as President since October 2011.
+Since the Bavarian Palace Administration was founded in November 1918, the current President and his eleven predecessors have been supported by the president's department – also known as the central and property department.

 Munich Residence, guided tour